-Newfound Gap Road Drive is a 29.4 mile point-to-point trail located near Gatlinburg, Tennessee that offers scenic views.
-The trail is primarily used for hiking, walking, and scenic driving and is accessible year-round.
+Newfound Gap Road Drive is a 29.4 mile point-to-point trail located near Gatlinburg, Tennessee that offers scenic views and is rated as moderate.
+The trail is primarily used for hiking, walking, road biking, and scenic driving and is accessible year-round.

 Drive across the mountains in the parks most-traveled road.
 In southern Appalachian vernacular, a gap is a low point in a mountain ridge.
 New Englanders call such places "notches" while westerners refer to them as mountain "passes."
 At an elevation of 5,046 feet, Newfound Gap is the lowest drivable pass through the Great Smoky Mountains National Park.
 The old road over the Smoky Mountains crossed at Indian Gap, located about 1.5 miles west of the current site.
 Newfound Gap's recognition as the lowest pass through the Great Smoky Mountains did not come until 1872.
 Arnold Henry Guyot, a Swiss geographer, measured many Southern Appalachian elevations.
 Mount Guyot, the second highest peak in the Smokies, takes his name.
 He used a simple barometer to measure changes in air pressure to calculate mountain heights.
 In most cases he was within 2-3 percent of current values.
 His work revealed Newfound Gap as the lowest pass through the mountains, displacing nearby Indian Gap.
 When the lower, easier crossing was discovered, it became known as the "newfound" gap.
 A new road followed, and it became the forerunner of Newfound Gap Road.
 A trip over the Newfound Gap Road has often been compared to a drive from Georgia to Maine in terms of the variety of forest ecosystems one experiences.
 Starting from either Cherokee, North Carolina or Gatlinburg, Tennessee, travelers ascend through cove hardwood, pine-oak, and northern hardwood forest to attain the evergreen spruce-fir forest at Newfound Gap (5,046').
 This fragrant evergreen woodland is similar to the boreal forests of New England and eastern Canada.